Hemanth110500-projects/Integrated_API_Music_Recommendation_System/README.md

 1. Clone the repository:
 * git clone https://github.com/Hemanth110500-projects/Integrated_API_Music_Recommendation_System.git

-2. Navigate to the project directory:
+2. Navigate to the project directory
-* cd sentiment-analysis-demo

 3. Update the **config.js** file with your AWS and Spotify credentials.